dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/Javascript-Tracker.md

 _snaq.push(['setCollectorUrl', '{{COLLECTOR-URL}}'])
 ```

-E.g. if your collector endpoint is at 'my-company.c.snplow.com' then you would include
+E.g. if your collector endpoint is at 'my-company.c.snplow.com' then you would include:

 ```javascript
 _snaq.push(['setCollectorUrl', 'my-company.c.snplow.com'])